 I’m not saying that there’s anything wrong with Halloween or the celebrating of it, but she comes from a long line of hardcore Christmas enthusiasts.
 It’s in her blood!
 But, no matter how much I try to argue that Christmas is better, I can’t disagree with how happy these Halloween Sugar Stamp Cookies make me feel.

-Aren’t the just beautiful?
+Aren’t they just beautiful?
 Honestly, Dear Reader, whenever I get to play with food colouring dye, I’m at my happiest.
-Sure, it’s messy, and no matter how careful I am, I’ll always get a gob of the colouring gel on my hands, on a tea towel, or even on our white kitchen counter top!
+Sure, it’s messy, and no matter how careful I am, I’ll always get a gob of the colouring gel on my hands, on a tea towel, or even on our white kitchen countertop!
 (Those Magic Erasers work wonders!)

 I will often make sugar cookies at Christmastime, in fact, they are on my list of cookies to make in the coming months.
 What?
 You don’t have a Christmas cookie list?
 Well then, I guess I shouldn’t tell you about my Christmas Excel Spreadsheets!
 (I’m so not kidding!)